jayrambhia/MovieRatings/README.md

 ```
 omdb_api_key=<API_KEY>
+ratings_endpoint=<RATINGS_ENDPOINT>
 ```

 You can get your API key here - [OMDB API Key](http://www.omdbapi.com/apikey.aspx)

 If you don't have an API key, you can use `omdb_api_key=""` and the project will use `PreloadedMovieProvider` in debug build.
 It will return search results for `thor` and `batman` only.

+`RATINGS_ENDPOINT` is Flutter's private server to obtain accurate ratings.
+You may replace it with your own server url.
+You may keep it as empty string and it will fallback to OMDB api.

 ## Playstore description